 The searching functionality is of greater importance to any versatile Linux text editor.
 Vim offers exceptionally powerful commands for searching through a document.
 It’s one of the most powerful areas of this innovative text editor.
 Glance over the below Vim commands to search through your document effectively.

 The slash command is the single most used command for searching through huge text files in Vim.
-Just type / and follow it with the texts you want Vim to search for you and look out at the bottom corner of the console.
+Just type / and follow it with the texts you want Vim to search for you and look out at the console’s bottom corner.

 The \c option, when piped to the search (/) command, lets users search for texts in a case sensitive manner.
 Wise utilization of this command can save hours of hard work.